MBTI, Socionics & Jungian Psychology Through an NT, Cognition-First Lens

 This section tackles the more nuanced, edge-case, and application-focused questions—the stuff that doesn’t fit on a cute infographic—so you can refine your models, not just your labels.
 Here’s our latest:

-INFJ vs INFP: How To Tell Them Apart
+Introvert vs Extrovert: How To Tell Them Apart

 Psychoanalytic Explorations